saikrishna-git1/USB_HID_mouse_STM32F429/README.md

 Hot pluggable - plug and play
 Self configured
 Some devices are dorectly bus-powered
+USB is Host-controlled - single Host per bus
+Every USB product is programmed to have a vendor ID and product ID (VID/PID)
+A uniques address is assigned by the Host to the device during device enumeration (initial negotiation/recognition).
+This address will change everytime you disconnect and reconnect the device to the Host.
+USB is a polled bus - the bus gets frequently sampled by both Host and devices without including any interrupt mechanism in the USB controller.
+And according to the state found on the bus after sampling the bus, specific actions or events happen.

+## Power delivery specs
+VBUS voltage normally = ~5V
+Bus powered (VBUS)
+USB2.0 - upto 500mA
+USB3.X - upto 900mA

+USB bus powered devices can draw power from the bus depending on the state of the USB device:
+Not configured, Configured, Suspended(Idle)

 ## USB 2.0 speeds - HS - 480Mbps